courtneytern/simCline/README.md

 ## Get FASTQ files
 ### Folder /1.get_data

-1. Parse out the relevant metadata from each SraRunTable using `parseScript.sh`
+1. `parseScript.sh`: Parse out the relevant metadata from each SraRunTable
    - Will output one .csv file per study
-2.
+2. `findEuroSim.sh`: Identify which of the European DEST samples have a high enough _simulans_ contamination rate to include (>= 5 individuals)
 2. Concatenate all of the study .csv files together using `concatenate.sh`
    - Output to `concatenate.csv`
 3. Get the fastq files via `getfastq.sh`